 Thunderstorms produce a lot of weird phenomena, many of which are easy to miss amid the urgency of lightning strikes, tornadoes or flash floods.
 But before a storm arrives, and sometimes just out of the blue, rare atmospheric quirks known as "roll clouds" command attention as they float ominously overhead.

-"It was amazing," photographer Rob Sharrock told ZUMA Press in 2010, after shooting a roll cloud over Warrnambool, Australia.
+"It was amazing," photographer Rob Sharrock told the Daily Mail in 2010, after spotting a roll cloud over Warrnambool, Australia.
 "I just looked up in the sky and said, 'Bloody hell, what on Earth is that?'
 It seemed to go on for miles."

-This eerie scene, captured in January 2009 at Uruguay's Las Olas beach, hints at how far roll clouds can stretch out.
-It also reveals another quirk: They work alone, often snaking through the sky without a storm in sight.
+The eerie scene above, captured in January 2009 at Las Olas beach in southern Uruguay, hints at how far roll clouds can stretch out.
+It also reveals another quirk: They tend to work alone, often snaking through the sky without a storm in sight.